quado-developer/quado-webauthn-express-sample/README.md

 This is a sample code for understanding how to integrate Quado in your relying party.
 Server side code is written in Express.js and front side code is written in pure javascript.

-**NOTE:** For simplicity, this sample uses localstorage of browser in order to manage users.
-Thus, username, password and uid are saved in browser.
-In a production environment, you should implement user management functionality on server side.
+**NOTE:** For simplicity, this sample save account data (e.g.: username, password) in localstorage on browser.
+In a production environment, you should save these data on your server.

 ## Live Demo